 Health Benefits of Kefir

-Diabetes and Lactose Intolerance
+Diabetes & Lactose Intolerance

 As a very rich source of protein, kefir promotes the efficient functioning of the organ systems and can boost the body’s metabolism.
 Along with that, it helps wound healing, injury recovery time, and cellular growth.

-The kefiran that is present in kefir has been connected to suppressing blood pressure and reducing serum cholesterol.
+The kefiran present in kefir has been connected to suppressing blood pressure and reducing serum cholesterol.
 Both of those things result in a healthier heart that is less prone to conditions like atherosclerosis, heart attacks, and strokes.